ramadanfirdaus5/Labview/README.md

 ->Visa

-For Lifa and Lvifa Base can be downloaded here
+For Lifa and Lvifa Base can be downloaded Master Program.rar
 <<<<<<<<<<<<<<<<<<------------------------------------------------------------------------------------>>>>>>>>>>>>>>>>>>

 After all the components are available, the next thing is to make a room prototype, here we make a room with the size of 17X17 cm by placing an incandescent lamp in the middle of the room which serves as the temperature effector of the system. sensor inside, for flexing sensors you can place as you like in this case we store it right behind the propeller.